danygot18/REACT-LARAVEL/README.md

-# Our first react and laravel web app.
+# Our first react and laravel web app